-There is nothing more annoying than looking for one thing and getting something else that’s the wrong genre, tempo, or has vocals when they want an instrumental.
+There is nothing more annoying than looking for one thing and getting something else that’s the wrong genre, tempo, or vocals when they want an instrumental.

 When a composer or producer introduces themselves as a master of all genres, this should be a warning sign.

-Proficient music supervisors looking for songs will know that the best of any genre comes from those who specialise in it.
+Proficient music supervisors looking for songs will know that the best of any genre comes from those who specialize in it.
 Stick to what you’re good at and submit your music in that style.

 Using a Sync Agent